ichdasich/bbb-rev-prox/README.md

 match in on hvn0 proto tcp from any to 198.51.100.42 port 80 rdr-to 10.23.42.4 port 80
 match in on hvn0 proto tcp from any to 198.51.100.42 port 443 rdr-to 10.23.42.4 port 443

-# Redirect TURN traffic on port 8443 to the turn host
+# Redirect TURN traffic on port 8443 to the turn host; See 'configure turn server
+# in Step 4 and adjust this accordingly
 match in on hvn0 proto tcp from any to 198.51.100.42 port 8443 rdr-to 10.23.42.3 port 8443
 match in on hvn0 proto udp from any to 198.51.100.42 port 8443 rdr-to 10.23.42.3 port 8443

 # NAT internal hosts connecting to the external IP address of TURN/BBB, so they can also
 # use the external address/default DNS names; See Step 1 below!
 match out on hvn2 from 10.23.42.0/24 to 10.23.42.4 nat-to 10.23.42.1
 match out on hvn2 from 10.23.42.0/24 to 10.23.42.3 nat-to 10.23.42.1

 # Redirect internal traffic to the web-host (also necessary so that bbb api connects work
 # internally!
 See Step 1 below!
 match in on hvn2 proto tcp from any to 198.51.100.42 port 80 rdr-to 10.23.42.4 port 80
 match in on hvn2 proto tcp from any to 198.51.100.42 port 443 rdr-to 10.23.42.4 port 443